 - The fee is $26.
 If you order more than one copy, each additional copy of the same record is $19.
 Fees are non-refundable, as per Minnesota Statutes, section 144.226.

 - If no birth record can be found, you will receive a certified “Statement of No Birth Record Found.”

 Where do I get a birth certificate?

-The Minnesota Department of Health, Office of Vital Records has no walk-in service.
+The Minnesota Office of Vital Records does not have walk-in service.